NaderNarcisse/NaderNarcisse/README.md

 - Currently, focused on Natural Language Processing.

-- Feel free to contact me on LinkedIn: https://www.linkedin.com/in/nadernarcisse/
+- Feel free to contact me on <a href="https://www.linkedin.com/in/nadernarcisse/">LinkedIn</a>

-- Find my official Website here: https://www.nadernarcisse.com
+- Find my official Website <a href="https://www.nadernarcisse.com">here</a>
+-

-- You can also find my work on Kaggle: https://www.kaggle.com/nadernarcisse
+- You can also find my work on <a href="https://www.kaggle.com/nadernarcisse">Kaggle</a>

 - I am open to collaboration don't hesitate to reach out.